seenws/gram.en/README.md

 Fix:       "en hund skäller"
 ```

-A failed parse is only reported as an error when the engine can localize it to a named constraint; otherwise it abstains:
+A failed parse is only reported as an error when the engine can localize it to a named constraint, otherwise it abstains.

 ```console
 $ npm run analyze "the dog glorps"